sgerogia/sgerogia.github.io/_posts/2022-10-20-Stablecoin-Openbanking.md

 ![Reduced security](../assets/images/ethereum-stablecoin/reduced-security.png)

-You can use the auto-provisioned data or you can wipe them out and upload the attached test data file.
+You can use the auto-provisioned data or you can wipe them out and upload the test data file accompanying this article (LINK NEEDED).
-It contains only 2 users with accounts: *John Doe* (payer) and *Provable GBP Limited* (receiver)
+The test data file contains only 2 users with accounts: *John Doe* (payer) and *Provable GBP Limited* (receiver)

 At this point you can manually verify the end-to-end setup of the sandbox account or skip to the next section.